davidFLRibeiro/End-of-Sift/README.md

 Edit Shift: https://imgur.com/pqyOKFa
 This page is where we can make changes if there are errors in the shift or if the user needs to make changes.

+the technology used in this project:
+JavaScript, JSX, CSS.